FuelLabs/fuels-ts/apps/docs/src/guide/types/date-time.md

 `fromUnixMilliseconds` is a _static_ method, that allows the creation of `DateTime` class from a UNIX Milliseconds number.

-`toUnixMilliseconds` is a _instance_ method, that allows the conversion of a `DateTime` class to a `UNIX` number in milliseconds.
+`toUnixMilliseconds` is an _instance_ method, that allows the conversion of a `DateTime` class to a `UNIX` number in milliseconds.

 <<< @/../../docs-snippets/src/guide/types/date-time.test.ts#from-unix-milliseconds-and-to-unix-milliseconds{ts:line-numbers}

 `fromUnixSeconds` is a _static_ method, that allows the creation of `DateTime` class from a UNIX Seconds number.

-`toUnixSeconds` is a _instance_ method, that allows the conversion of a `DateTime` class to a `UNIX` number in seconds.
+`toUnixSeconds` is an _instance_ method, that allows the conversion of a `DateTime` class to a `UNIX` number in seconds.

 <<< @/../../docs-snippets/src/guide/types/date-time.test.ts#from-unix-seconds-and-to-unix-seconds{ts:line-numbers}

 ### Date

-The `DateTime` class extends the functionality of the `Date` object (see here), so all method are available for your usages.
+The `DateTime` class extends the functionality of the `Date` object, so all method are available for your usages.

 <<< @/../../docs-snippets/src/guide/types/date-time.test.ts#date-object-methods{ts:line-numbers}